-As shown in Table 1, the vast majority (over 80 percent) of these business establishments in Lee County have fewer than ten employees, with the largest number of establishments employing fewer than four employees.
-Any economic impacts associated with this proposed rule will affect some proportion of these small entities.
+As shown in Table 1, the majority (over 80 percent) of these business establishments in Lee County have fewer than ten employees, with the largest number of establishments employing fewer than four employees.
+Any economic impacts associated with this rule will affect some proportion of these small entities.

-Since the proposed designation is for a manatee refuge, which only requires a reduction in speed, we do not believe the designation would cause significant economic effect on a substantial number of small businesses.
-Currently available information does not allow us to quantify the number of small business entities such as charter boats or commercial fishing entities that may incur direct economic impacts due to the inconvenience of added travel times resulting from the proposed rule, but certainly the 27 current permit holders have potential for inclusion in this category for this proposed rule.
+Since the emergency designation is for a manatee refuge, which only requires a reduction in speed, we do not believe the designation would cause significant economic effect on a substantial number of small businesses.
+Currently available information does not allow us to quantify the number of small business entities, such as charter boats or commercial fishing entities, that may incur direct economic impacts due to the inconvenience of added travel times resulting from the rule, but it is safe to assume that the current 27 permit holders may constitute the affected parties for a 120-day rule.
 The Service does not believe the 27 permit holders constitute a substantial number.
-Public comments on this proposed rule will be used for further refinement of the impact on small entities and the general public, should the final rule establish this area as a permanent manatee refuge.
+Prior to establishing the Pine Island-Estero Bay as a permanent manatee refuge, public comments on our proposed rule published elsewhere in this issue of the Federal Register will be used for further refinement of the impact on small entities and the general public.
 In addition, the inconvenience of slow speed zones may cause some recreationists to change their behavior, which may cause some loss of income to some small businesses.
-The number of recreationists who will change their behavior, and how their behavior will change, is unknown; therefore, the impact on potentially affected small business entities cannot be quantified.
+The number of recreationists that will change their behavior, and how their behavior will change, is unknown; therefore, the impact on potentially affected small business entities cannot be quantified.
 However, because boaters will experience only minimal added travel time in most affected areas and the fact that speed zones were in place until recently, we believe that this designation will not cause a significant economic impact on a substantial number of small entities.